 This course combines an integrated science approach which focuses on organic, inorganic, and physical chemistry approaches to chemical experimentation.
 Appropriate laboratory experiments will enable development of students' practical skills in these sub-disciplines.
-The experimental bases of many of the concepts introduced in the co-requisite Introductory Chemistry courses, Ill and IV will be demonstrated and these concepts clarified and reinforced.
+The experimental bases of many of the concepts introduced in the co-requisite Introductory Chemistry courses, III and IV will be demonstrated and these concepts clarified and reinforced.

-•

-•
+Final Examination (2 hours)

+Course Work:

-Pre-laboratory Test 10%
+Pre-laboratory Test

+10%

-Laboratory Reports 70%
+• Laboratory Reports 70%